A Master of Science (MSc) equips students with skills for a career in the private sector or for PhD research.

 Applications for admission should be submitted using the UP online application form.

-For further information, or for assistance in identifying a suitable potential supervisor, contact the Postgraduate Coordinator, Prof. Catherine Sole.
+For further information, or for assistance in identifying a suitable potential supervisor, contact the Postgraduate Coordinators, Prof. Catherine Sole and Dr Honest Machekano.

 There is a process that needs to be followed in the lead-up to MSc dissertation submission.
 Click here for more information.